 No matter the kind of online business website you are setting up, you will still set a primary goal.

 That’s a primary goal of getting people to visit your website which in turn might translate to either direct or indirect revenue generation.

-What I call direct revenue generation is when you set up a business website to sell products or services that either belong to you or someone else.
+What I call direct revenue generation is when you set up a business website to sell products or services that either belongs to you or someone else.

-This can also be revenue generated through third party ads and banner placements such as Google Adsense and others.
+This can also be the revenue generated through third-party ads and banner placements such as Google Adsense and others.